Introduction

 Traffic Citation

-3. If there are no violations during the rental period, the deposit will be automatically unfrozen and refunded to the main driver’s credit card within a month.
+If there are no violations during your rental period, the deposit will typically be refunded to the primary driver’s credit card within a month.

 Insurance Claim